 The goals of my research are three-fold:

-• Get a better understanding of the spatio-temporal patterns of brain alterations, especially by developping numerical models of the disease progression, based on longitudinal data,
+Gain a deeper understanding of the spatio-temporal patterns of brain alterations, particularly through the development of numerical models of disease progression based on longitudinal data,

-• Characterize individual patterns of progression by analyzing the impact of cofactors (gender, genes, socio-demographical information), and, by predicting individual diagnosis and disease stage, up to 5 years in advance,
+Characterize individual progression patterns by analyzing the influence of cofactors such as gender, genetics, and socio-demographic information, while predicting individual diagnoses and disease stages up to five years in advance.,

-To this end, I have proposed multiple methological enhancements to existing methods (see Publications).
-Most of them rely on a variety of tools and software I have developped :
+To this end, I have introduced several methodological improvements to existing approaches (see Publications).
+Most of them are based on a range of tools and software I have developed, in particular:

 Click on the image (or title for phone-users) to read the abstract